knqti/rstudio-vm/README.md

 `adduser {{username}}`

 Follow the output instructions:
-1. Enter a new password
+1. Enter a new password.
-    > Note: The password is not displayed while typing
+    > Note: The password is not displayed while typing.
-2. Enter the basic information or leave as "blank" to skip
+2. Enter the basic information or leave as "blank" to skip.
-3. Enter `y` to confirm the information
+3. Enter `y` to confirm the information.

 ## 5. Access RStudio